Important Free & Reduced Application Information

 Nutrition plays a vial role in a student's ability to learn effectively and is important in ensuring The Success of Every Learner.
 The STSD Food Services Department supports the educational process by providing students with quality nutritious meals in accordance with the USDA.
 Students are offered a wide variety of nutritious food daily.

-The Food Service Department is also responsible for ensuring that all students are provided with a meal is responsible for the distribution and collection of applications for free and reduced lunch, ensuring that all students are able to afford a healthy nutritious breakfast and lunch.
+The Food Service Department is also responsible for the distribution and collection of applications for free and reduced lunch, ensuring that all students are able to afford a healthy nutritious breakfast and lunch.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.